Top Schools for Mechanical Engineering

 According to U.S. News & World Report in 2010, MIT ranked first in the nation for its Department of Mechanical Engineering.
 In 2011, the university also placed first for its undergraduate engineering programs, as designated by USN&WR.

 The Department of Mechanical Engineering at this private institution offers three undergraduate degrees in mechanical engineering and ocean engineering, as well as a student-designed program.
 Graduate students can pursue Master of Science (M.S.) programs in mechanical, marine, ocean and oceanographic engineering.
 Additional programs include an M.S. in Naval Architecture and a Master of Engineering (M.Eng) in Manufacturing.
 A Doctor of Philosophy (Ph.D.) and a Doctor of Science (Sc.D.) are also offered, as well as two mechanical engineer and naval engineer degrees.

 2. Stanford University in Stanford, CA

-The department is separated into five groups or programs including the Biomechanical Engineering (BME) Program, the Design Group, Flow Physic and Computational Engineering (FPCE) Group, the Mechanics and Computation Group and the Thermosciences Group.
-The department offers Ph.D., M.S. and Bachelor of Science (B.S.) degrees in a variety of subjects, including general mechanical engineering, product design and biomechanical engineering.
-The graduate program offers both full- and part-time curricula.
+The Mechanical Engineering department is separated into five groups or programs, including the Biomechanical Engineering (BME) Program, Design Group and Flow Physic and Computational Engineering (FPCE) Group.
+The Mechanics and Computation Group and Thermosciences Group are also part of the department.
+Undergraduate and graduate students can pursue a Bachelor of Science (B.S.), M.S. or Ph.D. in general mechanical engineering, product design and biomechanical engineering, among other fields of study.
+Graduate programs offer both full- and part-time study options.